lbressler13/exact-numbers/README.md

 Therefore, operations with ExactFraction's can be performed without losing precision due to rounding.

 ### Irrational
-Though the exact value of an irrational number, such as a logarithm, can't be stored, irrational numbers are stored as a collection of information about the number.
+Though the exact value of an irrational number can't be stored, the value is represented as a collection of rational numbers related to the irrational.
-These values can be used in computation and operations, which reduces the amount of imprecision from casting to a floating point number.
+This allows numbers to be multiplied, divided, and simplified before computing the final value, which allows for greater precision when getting the value.

+### Term
+A term is a way of representing the product of several numbers, which can include both rational and irrational numbers.
+Terms can be multiplied and divided, and the list of numbers is simplified as much as possible before calculating the final value.

 ## Project Structure
 ```project